 Construction businesses should be clear about who’ll be using the software and, as such, who’ll need to be trained on how to operate it.
 Before a business buys the software, it should inquire about the availability of training and customer support from the vendor.

 QuickBooks Online has been used successfully by thousands of construction companies.
-While not an industry-specific construction managememt software, the solution can handle the needed accounting for most construction businesses.
-This includes managing job costs, tracking time and expenses for projects, and running the appropriate reports on a job/project level.
+While not an industry-specific construction management software, the solution can handle the needed accounting for most construction businesses.
+This includes managing job costs, tracking time and expenses for projects, and running various reports on a job/project level.

-The research shows that over the past few years, more than 35 percent of construction businesses have been looking to upgrade from QuickBooks in some way.
+However, QuickBooks may be limiting what a construction business can do technologically.
+Fortunately, a number of QuickBooks alternatives are available for construction businesses that have outgrown the product.
+The research over the past few years shows more than 35% of construction businesses have been looking to upgrade from QuickBooks in some way.

 Many QuickBooks users fall for the seductive marketing messages that boast ‘easy to set up, easy to learn to use’ and fall prey to the myth of do-it-yourself accounting," Nancy Smyth, author of the QuickBooks for Contractors blog.

-For a construction business considering a shift away from QuickBooks, it’s important to ask this question: Is QuickBooks serving the company’s needs?
+For a construction business considering a shift away from QuickBooks, ask this question: Is QuickBooks serving the company’s needs?
 If the answer is “no,” it’s time to contemplate another software product that’s more robust and geared more toward construction management.

-In line with that, just eight percent of construction and engineering professionals surveyed in 2016 by professional services firm KPMG classified themselves as “cutting-edge visionaries.”
-Meanwhile, 41 percent said their companies had numerous software platforms in place that are monitored manually, and just 20 percent had acces to fully integrated task management solutions across the entire organization.
+Construction and engineering professionals surveyed in 2016 by professional services firm KPMG said their companies had numerous software platforms in place that are monitored manually, and just 20% had access to fully integrated task management solutions across the entire organization.